 - Anxiety or panic attacks

 - Psychotic episodes

-- Smoking remains one of the favorite methods of consumption for most cannabis users worldwide.
+Smoking is one of the favorite methods of cannabis consumption.
 Many users simply like to take some time to relax, smoke a joint, and enjoy the effects of cannabis.

 - Smoking is usually not the most practical way to consume cannabis on some occasions since it involves assembling the joint and looking for a place to smoke it.

 - Edibles usually require more elaborate storage methods since most are more sensitive to heat or other conditions than joints, they can be damaged, they take longer to take effect, and can last longer than you would like to be high.

 Smoking usually gives a stable high that is easier to control since you feel the effects of cannabis as you smoke.

 Edibles take a bit longer to kick in, but they are really effective and potent.
 In fact, for some users with specific conditions, edibles represent a much more effective option than the act of smoking.
 Additionally, there is evidence showing that sex on edibles could be significantly better for some people.